martinsolent/github_profile_2020/README.md

 1. **Inactive or Outdated Content:** Regularly update your profile with recent projects and contributions.
 Avoid leaving outdated or inactive content that doesn't reflect your current skills and expertise.

-See more examples here: WALKER.,W. 2020. *What’s on your GitHub Profile* [viewed 19 July 2020].
-Available from: https://dev.to/waylonwalker/what-s-on-your-github-profile-40p3
+See more examples here: WALKER.,W. 2025. *What’s on your GitHub Profile* [viewed 21 March 2025].
+Available from: [https://dev.to/waylonwalker/what-s-on-your-github-profile-40p3](https://dev.to/waylonwalker/what-s-on-your-github-profile-40p3)

 ![link_to profile_examples](github_profile_img/link_examples.png)